Van der Vleuten: The father-son duo teaming up in Madrid

 Individual ambitions

-Maikel finished second to compatriot Harrie Smolder in the overall Longines Global Champions Tour rankings last year.
+Maikel finished second to compatriot Harrie Smolders in the overall Longines Global Champions Tour rankings last year.

 "The aim is of course to go one better," he admitted.
 "I'll be trying my best all season to get the results.
 I finished seventh in Shanghai so it would be great to finish on the podium in Madrid."